servicetitan/Stl.Fusion/docs/Overview.md

 }
 ```

-As you see, it's almost exactly the code you saw, but with the following differences:
+As you see, it's almost exactly the code you saw, but with a single difference:
-* The class implements `IComputedService` - a tagging interface with no members.
-  "Computed service" in the content below refers to such types.
-* The method is decorated with [ComputedServiceMethod] - the attribute is required
+* The method is decorated with `[ComputeMethod]` - the attribute is required
   mainly to enable some safety checks, though it also allows to configure the
-  options of computed instances provided for this method.
+  options for `IComputed` instances backing this method.

 In any other sense it works nearly as it was described earlier.